(All photos by Doug Fraser — Unless I’m in them.)

 Skip won regularly, so there were a lot of folks wanting engines just like his.
 He once quipped that if he showed up with a whirling propeller on the top of his helmet, next time out, everyone would have them.

-Skip was a smooth and consistent driver, sensitive to small changes and able to report, in a sensible way, how an engine was running.
+Skip was a smooth and consistent driver, sensitive to small changes and able to report, in an understandable way, how an engine was running.
 This was helpful for fine-tuning his engines at the track.

 Ultimately, Skip won the 1969 SCCA National Championship.